Optimal allocation patterns and optimal seed mass of a perennial plant: Optimal allocation model

-$\nu(t)$ shows the dependence of the rate of photosynthesis on the climate ($\nu(t) = 0$ if at time $t$ no photosynthesis is possible). \\ $\mu(t)$ is the deconstruction rate of vegetative tissues per unit mass at time $t$ \\ $\omega(t)$ is the deconstruction rate due to external factors (spoiling, grazing by animals etc.) of the storage parts per unit mass at the time $t$.
+Climate influence is modelled by three functions: $\zeta: [0,T] \to [0,1]$ and $\mu, \omega: [0,T] \to [0,\infty)$, where $T$ is maximum longevity. \begin{itemize} \item $\zeta(t)$ models the dependence of the rate of photosynthesis on the climate ($\zeta(t) = 0$ if at time $t$ no photosynthesis is possible); \item $\mu(t)$ is the loss rate of vegetative tissues per unit mass at time $t$; \item $\omega(t)$ is the loss rate of the storage parts per unit mass due to external factors (decaying, grazing by animals, etc.) at time $t$. \end{itemize}

-Note that photosynthesized carbohydrates firstly enlarge the mass of nonstructural carbohydrates.
+Note that photosynthesised carbohydrates firstly enlarge the mass of storage before they can be allocated to other compartments.

-We assume that a plant can control the total allocation rate with the control $v(t) \in [0,1]$, and allocation rate to the vegetative tissues $v_1(t) \in [0,v(t)]$, consequently the allocation rate to reproductive tissues at time $t$ is $v_2(t)=v(t)-v_1(t)$.
+We assume that a plant can control the total allocation rate with the control $v(t) \in [0,1]$ and the allocation rate to vegetative tissues with the control $v_1(t) \in [0,v(t)]$; consequently, the allocation rate to reproductive tissues at time $t$ is controlled by $v_2(t)=v(t)-v_1(t)$, and $v(t)=0$ means that resources are not being relocated from storage at time $t$.